Samajah/HackUTD2024/README.md

 # PoyoBot - Financial Advisor Chatbot

-PoyoBot is an intelligent financial advisor chatbot designed to help users with various financial topics, including investment strategies, retirement planning, budgeting, and more.
-Built using Streamlit and FastAPI, PoyoBot answers questions using a pre-trained language model and a custom knowledge base.
+PoyoBot is an AI-powered Retrieval-Augmented Generation (RAG) chatbot designed to serve as a reliable and intelligent financial advisor.
+By combining advanced natural language understanding with real-time access to curated financial data, our chatbot can answer financial inquiries, provide tailored advice, and assist users in making informed decisions about loans, investments, budgeting, and more.
+It’s like having a knowledgeable financial expert at your fingertips 24/7, delivering precise, trustworthy, and actionable insights.

 ## Table of Contents
 - [Project Overview](#project-overview)
 - [Features](#features)
 - [Installation](#installation)